 Minute Item Action Jan Ditheridge suggested that there be a more broader quality improvement scope presented to CoG.
-Action: Dr Mike Hunter, Sally Midgley, Beverley Murphy work together with the Chair and Heather Smith to put a development session in place for the Governors.
+Action: Dr Mike Hunter, Sally Midgley, Beverley Murphy work together with the Chair and Heather Smith to put a development session in Chair place for the Governors.
 The Chair asked for agreement from the Governors.
-Scott Weich welcomed the opportunity to check and challenge and asked if it would be possible to formally build in challenge.
+Agreed Scott Weich welcomed the opportunity to check and challenge and asked if it would be possible to formally build in challenge.
 The Chair commented that it would need to be commensurate to and fall within scope of the Governor role.
-Chair Agreed CoG 75/10 Transformation: Electronic Patient Record (EPR) Richard Mills The Trust has tendered for a new EPR and the chosen product is from a Sheffield based computer software company.
+CoG 75/10 Transformation: Electronic Patient Record (EPR) Richard Mills The Trust has tendered for a new EPR and the chosen product is from a Sheffield based computer software company.
 Richard Mills explained that one of the reasons the software was chosen was due to its ability to integrate and communicate with other systems.
 The Trust current system has been in place for the past 17 years, and there have been some issues with stability.
 Adam Butcher asked if there will be a test-based switch over to ensure it is clinically suitable and that is it would be in plain English to make it easier for Service Users to understand.
 Richard Mills confirmed that there had been staff and other user engagement.
 Adam Butcher further clarified that some service users have difficulty understanding the letters received due to the language used.
-Action: The Chair assured Adam Butcher that this would be fed back to the patient experience team about the language used in letters sent to service users Celia Jackson-Chambers asked whether mitigations are being put in place regarding potential loss of productivity whilst users become accustomed to the new system.
+Action: The Chair assured Adam Butcher that this would be fed back to the patient experience team about the language used in letters sent to service users Corporate Governance Celia Jackson-Chambers asked whether mitigations are being put in place regarding potential loss of productivity whilst users become accustomed to the new system.
 Richard Mills responded that the phased implementation would take this into account.
 The new EPR has been implemented in other organisations and the Trust is learning from this to mitigate the risks.
 The Trust will have technical support for implementing the system.
 Jonathan Hall asked about the aspirations aspect of the software, particularly with Artificial Intelligence (AI) and explained the need to be conscious of the language used currently in notes as if AI is trained in the wrong way it can give biased results.
 Future AI would draw on past information so the Trust needs to consider the impacts now should this avenue be explored in the future.
-Richard Mills commented that the procurement is about purchasing a robust, sustainable platform that is designed to overcome future technica Corporate Governance
+Richard Mills commented that the procurement is about purchasing a robust, sustainable platform that is designed to overcome future technicalities and that AI may be an option if those technologies mature but isn't something that the Trust is currently considering.
+Richard Mills explained that data governance within the NHS is very stringent and therefore it is not likely that the aspirational aspects from the 2018 SOC would be implemented in the foreseeable future.